 The cave is gated for conservation reasons.
 The access is managed on behalf of Natural Resources Wales through the Mynydd Llangattwg Cave Management / Advisory Committee

 Agen Allwedd is a long system with areas of complex route finding so a full description of the cave is not given here.
 There are several notable standard routes that can be undertaken in the cave.
 A trip through the First Boulder Choke into Baron's Chamber and then down the 1200m long Main Passage with its impressive dried mud floor to the Music Room offers a gentle introduction to this cave.
 For the more adventurous the Grand Circle following the Main Streamway through the Second, Third and Fourth Boulder Chokes to the main sump and then returning via the long and unpleasant Southern Stream Passage is one of South Wales most classic trips.
-The Inner and Outer Circle routes accessed via the Turkey Streamway offer arguably the more interesting trips in the cave, with pristine crystal covered passage walls in Selenite Needle Passage, the massive Dome of St Pauls and the very interesting Swiss Village Mud formations.
+The Inner and Outer Circle routes accessed via the Turkey Streamway offer arguably the more interesting trips in the cave, with pristine crystal covered passage walls in Selenite Needle Passage, the massive Dome of St. Paul's and the very interesting Swiss Village Mud formations.
 In recent years an attempt to forge a link with the neighbouring Ogof Daren Cilau has resulted in the discovery of some of the most impressive formations in the UK in Iles Inlet, accessed via Southern Stream Passage and the Priory Road.

 The original Agen Allwedd entrance is blocked part way in so visits are now made through the gated Ogof Gam entrance.
 The entrance series is varied in character with squeezes, crawls and traverses leading to the First Boulder Choke which provides the route into Baron's Chamber and the main cave.

-Photos of the Entrance Series - click photos for a slideshow of this area
+The Entrance Series - click photos for a slideshow of this area